RanaMK/Udacity-Nanodegree/Writing Data Science Blog Post/Readme.md

 Question 2: How does working with databases change over time?
 Question 3: How developers are thinking about programming and database languages in the future?

+To answer th above questions, I followed the CRISP-DM process in the notebook code using the below steps:
+* Business Understanding
+* Data Understanding
+* Prepare Data
+* Data Modeling
+* Visualize the Results

 ## Libraries